 Suppose there is a butterfly perched behind me sunning himself; I cannot see the position of his wings.
 For every possible position he may have adopted, there is a version of the world in which I exist.
 The net result in my physical reality – the world superposition – is the sum of all these versions, as illustrated by the last image in the picture below.
 In other words, in my physical reality, the position of his wings is indeterminate.

 This is the physical reality of the world of the individual.
 Everything I observe is determinate, but everything unobserved is a superposition of all possible variations of how it could be.
 This is what quantum theory is telling us.
 Here, however, we have a simple rationale for this weird concept, and a physical basis for the bizarre definition of the world in QBism.

-The things you have not observed are different in these different worlds, therefore, like the wings of the butterfly, these aspects of the world are all the different possibilities superposed; and the net result is indeterminate.
-In other words, exactly as described in QBism, other than that which is directly observed, everything is defined solely in terms of probabilities.
+The things you have not observed are different in these different worlds, therefore, like the wings of the butterfly, these aspects of the world are all the different possibilities superposed, and the net result is indeterminate.
+In other words, exactly as described in QBism, other than that which is directly observed, everything is indeterminate.
+This means it is defined solely in terms of probabilities.
 In all likelihood the butterfly has his wings wide open for display, so this is the most likely observation for me if I turn and look.
 But before I do, the real physical situation is not just unknown, it is indeterminate.
-This is the QBism world, the result of world superposition.
+This is the many-worlds reality, the result of world superposition.